Hello! I’m Carly-May, a journalist based in Brighton, Sussex.

-I am currently head of policy for Lloyd Russell-Moyle MP.
 I am an NQJ-qualified journalist, the NCTJ’s professional senior qualification, and I am the editor-in-chief of The Brighton Seagull.

 In my previous role I worked to engage with people in specific communities to curate, collate and create content relevant to them.
 I focused on local charities through a ‘charity spotlight’ series and worked with schools and parents to increase coverage of school events and news.
 I was also the point of contact for online communities, through my increasingly successful reporter surgeries held every week in towns and villages across the area.